A. What to consider as an employer

 Key features of the SG system

-Key features of the SG system - a reminder for employers
+1.2 Key features of the SG system

-- contributions must be made to a complying superannuation fund
+- Contributions must be made to a complying superannuation fund

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.

-Last modified: Monday, October 26, 2020
+Last modified: Monday, June 7, 2021